Undergraduate Courses

 MATH 113.
 Ideas in Mathematics.

-A liberal arts mathematics course for nonmathematics, nonscience majors.
 Will explore several areas of mathematics to give the student an appreciation of the significance of mathematics, both in terms of its applications and of its place in the history of civilization.
 Subject matter drawn from virtually the entire spectrum of modern mathematics, including such areas as calculus, probability, game theory, number theory, set theory, logic, non-Euclidean geometry, topology, and group theory.
-Not open to students who have received credit for MATH 201 (unless permission of the chair is obtained).

 MATH 114.
 Elementary Probability and Statistics.

 An introduction to mathematical probability and statistics for the general student.
-Not open to mathematics, physics, or chemistry majors, or to students receiving credit for MATH 114W, 241, 611, 621, or 633.
+Not open to mathematics, physics, or chemistry majors.
+Not open to mathematics, physics, or chemistry majors, or to students who are taking or have passed MATH 114W, 241, 611, 621, 633, BIOL 230, ECON 249, PSYCH 107, SOC 205, 206, 207.
+Not open to students who will be receiving transfer credit or advanced placement credit for MATH 114.

 MATH 114W.
 Elementary Probability and Statistics.